 LOCATION: ASA Gallery 2nd Floor, Crossroads Market 222-1235 26 Avenue SE Calgary, AB

-GALT MUSEUM: I recently had an appointment with Bobbie Fox in the Archives Department of the Galt Museum in Lethbridge.
+GALT MUSEUM: I recently had an appointment with Archives Assistant Bobbie Fox in the Archives Department of the Galt Museum in Lethbridge.
 I have a few other appointments scheduled this summer to begin research into historical female artists in Alberta (early 1900s).
 The most amazing thing I found were handwritten papers by Edith Fanny Kirk that were prepared for presentations in the 1930s: How to Look at Pictures, The Evolution of Art and Essentials in the Understanding of Pictures.
 It was the most exciting thing to hold these documents in my hand, to know there was a woman who was open-minded in discussing the value of art.
 I can't wait to learn more.

 WHYTE MUSEUM: After 25+ years, I finally the opportunity to tour Catharine Robb Whyte's home in Banff and it was amazing to see her books, collections and art supplies.
 I spent a few hours in the museum, looking at the clothing and other objects of hers along with Mary Vaux and Mary Schaffer Warren.
 I also stumbled upon Edmee Brewster Moore, who studied in San Francisco but, I believe only painted as a hobby afterward, which is unfortunate as it was lovely to see her sketchbooks.
-Such huge gratitude for the assistance of the Director Archives & Special Collections, Elizabeth Kundert-Cameron,
+Such huge gratitude for the assistance of the Director of Archives & Special Collections, Elizabeth Kundert-Cameron,

 BANFF CENTRE: It was lovely to spend a week at the Banff Centre...a dream, really.
 I was so thankful to the Archivist of the Paul D. Fleck Library & Archives, Paul Hickling, as he was able to locate really clear photographs of Janet Middleton and Annora Brown along with handwritten letters.
 There is something so special about being able to see and hold something so personal.
 It was a real treat to be able to look through some of the University of Alberta archives while I was there.